-- ensure every member of staff and every governor knows: - the name of the DSP and their role, the Local Authority Designated Lead for Safeguarding in Education and the designated governor for safeguarding ; - that they have an individual responsibility for reporting children at risk and protection concerns to social services, or to the police, within the timescales agreed with the Regional Safeguarding Board; and - > how to take forward those concerns where the DSP is unavailable. - ensure that all members of staff are aware of the need to be alert to signs of abuse and neglect and know how to respond to a learner who may disclose abuse or neglect.

-- ensure that members of staff who are Education Workforce Council of Wales (EWC) registrants are aware of the Code of Professional Conduct and Practice for Registrants with the Education Workforce Council and the expectation within the Code that registrant has regard to the safety and well-being of learners in their care and related content. - ensure that parents /carers have an understanding of the responsibility placed on the school and staff for safeguarding and child protection by setting out its obligations in the school prospectus. - provide Basic Awareness Safeguarding (Level 1) training for all staff so that they: - understand their personal responsibility - know the agreed local procedures and their duty to respond - > are aware of the need to be vigilant in identifying cases of abuse and neglect - know how to support a child who discloses abuse or neglect - > Understand the role online behaviours may have in each of the above. - notify the local authority's social services team if: - a learner on the child protection register is excluded, either for a fixed term or permanently; or - there is an unexplained absence of a learner on the child protection register of more than two days duration from school (or one day following a weekend). - work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at initial review and child protection conferences and core groups and the submission of written reports to the conferences. - keep records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to the local authority immediately. - ensure all records are kept secure and in locked locations (limit access if using an electronic system for recording concerns). - adhere to the procedures set out in the Schools Disciplinary Policy. - ensure that recruitment and selection procedures are made in accordance with Welsh Government 's Keeping Learners Safe guidance.
+- ensure every member of staff and every governor knows: - the name of the DSP and their role, the Local Authority Designated Lead for Safeguarding in Education and the designated governor for safeguarding ; - that they have an individual responsibility for reporting children at risk and protection concerns to social services, or to the police, within the timescales agreed with the Regional Safeguarding Board; and - > how to take forward those concerns where the DSP is unavailable. - ensure that all members of staff are aware of the need to be alert to signs of abuse and neglect and know how to respond to a learner who may disclose abuse or neglect. - ensure that members of staff who are Education Workforce Council of Wales (EWC) registrants are aware of the Code of Professional Conduct and Practice for Registrants with the Education Workforce Council and the expectation within the Code that registrant has regard to the safety and well-being of learners in their care and related content. - ensure that parents /carers have an understanding of the responsibility placed on the school and staff for safeguarding and child protection by setting out its obligations in the school prospectus. - In line with the National Safeguarding Training, Learning and Development Standards all staff should complete Group A and B safeguarding training. - notify the local authority's social services team if: - a learner on the child protection register is excluded, either for a fixed term or permanently; or - there is an unexplained absence of a learner on the child protection register of more than two days duration from school (or one day following a weekend). - work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at initial review and child protection conferences and core groups and the submission of written reports to the conferences. - keep records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to the local authority immediately. - ensure all records are kept secure and in locked locations (limit access if using an electronic system for recording concerns). - adhere to the procedures set out in the Schools Disciplinary Policy. - ensure that recruitment and selection procedures are made in accordance with Welsh Government 's Keeping Learners Safe guidance.